PNC Application Process

 Why live in Pittsburgh?

 All students whose native language is not English must take the Test of English as a Foreign Language (TOEFL).
-Have your score sent directly to the Center for the Neural Basis of Cognition.
+Have your score sent directly to the Neuroscience Institute.

 Institution Code – 0274 (CNBC)

 TOEFL Code – 99 (Other)

 Submit one transcript from each college or university attended, even if no degree was granted.
 Transcripts should be in an official sealed envelope and mailed to:

 4400 Fifth Avenue

 The Resume and Statement of Purpose must be submitted as a PDF.

 Submit your current Resume.
 Outline your education, research experience, work experience, publications, scholarships awarded, prizes and honors received, society memberships, and any other extracurricular activities.

 Submit a Statement of Purpose.
 Prepare a concise one or two page essay that describes your primary interest of study, your experiences related to that area of study, and your objective in pursuing the PhD degree.
 In particular, your essay should be as specific as possible in describing your interests and should describe any relevant education, research, commercial, government, or teaching experience.

 Submit three letters of recommendation.
 The recommender should know you relatively well and be able to evaluate the quality of previous work.
 At least two should be from faculty or recent employers.
 All recommendations will be submitted electronically.
 Please inform your recommender that they will receive an email which will include the URL, user ID and password to access the recommendation form.
 Their letters should be PDFs.